sg4e/ChaturBot/README.md

 This library requires Java 8 or above.

 There are 3 strings required to connect to chat.
-The 1st is simply the Chaturbate user whose chat you are connecting.
-The 2nd and 3rd must be retrieved while on the channel page with the chat you wish to connect to, opening your browsers devtools, and refreshing the tab/window.
+The 1st is simply the Chaturbate user whose chat you are connecting to.
+The 2nd and 3rd must be retrieved while on the channel page with the chat you wish to connect to, opening your browser's devtools, and refreshing the tab/window.
 You do not need to be logged in to acquire these strings (which act as a basic authenticator for the WS protocol).

 - String 1: Username of Chaturbate chat to connect to
 - String 2: WebSocket URL